jrp2212/get-transaction-history/README.md

 2. Navigate to the project folder: `cd get-transaction-history`

 3. Open the `sample.env` file and update the value for the API Key to your own value and rename file to `.env`.
 If you don't have an Alchemy API Key yet you can [create one for free here](https://alchemy.com/?a=starter-code).

-4. Open `get_transaction_history.js` and update the value of the Wallet Address found within the main function to reflect the wallet that you will be querying.
+4. Open `getTransactionHistory.js` and update the value of the Wallet Address found within the main function to reflect the wallet that you will be querying.

-5. Initialize the project by running the following command: `yarn init --yes`

-6. Install the Alchemy SDK and the `dotenv` package running the following commands: `yarn add alchemy-sdk dotenv`
+5. Install the Alchemy SDK and the dotenv package running either of the following commands:
+   * yarn add alchemy-sdk dotenv
+   * npm i alchemy-sdk dotenv

-7. Run the script in the terminal: `node get_transaction_history.js`
+6. Run the script in the terminal: `node getTransactionHistory.js`

 By following these steps, the script will get the entire transaction history of an address, printing out the desired fields to the console.